Selected articles (theoretical and experimental) related to detection of our motion through the absolute space (Ether)

 THE EFFECT OF OUR MOTION THROUGH THE GALACTIC ABSOLUTE SPACE MAY HAVE A PROFOUND EFFECT ON THE EARTH CLIMATE AND MUST BE INVESTIGATED VERY SERIOUSLY.

-Note: Articles related to the detection of the Earth motion through space or experiments measuring the velocity dependence of the light propagation (experimental and theoretical).
+Articles related to the detection of the Earth motion through space or experiments measuring the velocity dependence of the light propagation (experimental and theoretical).

 I. Theoretical